bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ### ChRIS Detail Diagram:
 <img align = center src = "https://github.com/bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/blob/master/images/chris-detail.png">

+This diagram gives a brief overview of the ChRIS platform.
-* This diagram explains how input data and plugins are retrieved by ChRIS from a data source and a plugin store respectively and then pushed to a cloud-based computing environment.
+* While ChRIS processing tasks, the input data and plugins are retrieved by ChRIS platform from a data source and a plugin store respectively and then pushed to a cloud-based computing environment.
 Once the computation is finished, the output of the image processing plugin is retrieved back into ChRIS.
 * Our main work is related to the ChRIS(the green square below store) frontend, which we are going to rewrite with React and Redux.
 Then we will get data from the MPC depicted on the right side through the ChRIS backend to the ChRIS front end to display the output.
 * More work needed to be added...